mmistakes/minimal-mistakes/_drafts/fs2.md

 val evalMappedJlActors: Stream[IO, Unit] = jlActors.evalMap(IO.println)
 ```

-In this case, we need to perform some effects on the stream, but we don't want to change the type of the stream; We can use the `evalTap` method:
+If we need to perform some effects on the stream, but we don't want to change the type of the stream, we can use the `evalTap` method:

 ```scala
 val evalTappedJlActors: Stream[IO, Actor] = jlActors.evalTap(IO.println)
 ```

-As we can notice, the difference between the last statement is that the first mapped the stream to a `Unit` and the second didn't perform any mapping.
+As we can notice, the difference is that the `evalMap` function mapped the stream to a `Unit`, whereas the `evalTap` didn't perform any mapping.

 An essential feature of fs2 streams is that their functions take constant time, regardless of the structure of the stream itself.
 So, concatenating two streams is a constant time operation, whether the streams contain many elements or are infinite.
 As we will see in the rest of the article, this feature concerns the internal representation, which is implemented as a _pull-based_ structure.